jodersky/yamlesque/README.md

 the infamous [Norway
 Problem](https://hitchdev.com/strictyaml/why/implicit-typing-removed/).
 In your
 application of course, you are still free to attempt to read strings as diffferent types.
-Just the parser won't do this for you.**
+Just the parser won't do this for you.

 Available features:

-- strings: plain (i.e. scalars) and quoted
+- strings: plain (i.e. scalars) and double quoted
 - block-style strings (| and >)
 - lists and maps
 - comments